janwils/RecipeExtension/README.md

 3. **Enjoy a clutter-free recipe browsing experience!**

-## 📸 Screenshots
-(Include screenshots of the extension in action here)

 ## 📩 Feedback & Contributions
 We welcome contributions!
 Feel free to submit an issue or pull request.
 - Report bugs: [GitHub Issues](https://github.com/janwils/RecipeExtension/issues)